hyperledger/besu-docs/docs/private-networks/tutorials/ethash.md

 !!! note

-    We recommend specifying the latest [milestone](../../reference/genesis-items.md#milestone-blocks) when creating the genesis file for a private network.
+    We recommend specifying the latest [milestone](../../public-networks/reference/genesis-items.md#milestone-blocks) when creating the genesis file for a private network.
     This ensures you are using the most up-to-date protocol and have access to the most recent opcodes.

 !!! warning

-    Do not use the accounts in `alloc` in the genesis file on Mainnet or any public network except for testing.
+    Don't use the accounts in `alloc` in the genesis file on Mainnet or any public network except for testing.
 The private keys display, which means the accounts are not secure.

 ### 3. Start the first node as a bootnode